google/shifter/README.md

 * **Templates**

-  Template converter takes a Openshift template and generates a helm chart that can be deployed against standard kubernetes clusters such as GKE.
-This converts certain template types such as DeploymentConfig to Deployment
+  Template converter takes a Openshift template, converts it into kubernetes compatible resources and outputs given the format required.

+* **Cluster**

+  Cluster converter takes the resources deployed to a Openshift Namespace, converts those resources into kubernetes compatible resources and outputs given the format required.

 ----------------